 In the FUV the situation is more complex, because of the uncorrected astigmatism in the cross-dispersion direction.
-Figure 5.9 and Figure 5.10 show the strong dependence on wavelength of the FWHM of the cross-dispersion profiles for each of the FUV gratings at the first and fourth lifetime positions, respectively.
-The spatial resolutions at LP1 and LP4 differ by not more than 3 pixels (0.3 arcsec).
+Figure 5.9 and Figure 5.10 show the strong dependence on wavelength of the FWHM of the cross-dispersion profiles for each of the FUV gratings at the first and the currently used lifetime positions, respectively.
+The spatial resolutions at different lifetime positions differ by not more than 3 pixels (0.3 arcsec).
 At wavelengths for which the profile width is large, the spectra of two objects separated by less than the profile width in the cross-dispersion (XD) direction would be combined.

 The COS field of view is determined by the entrance apertures, which are 1.25 arcsec in radius, but the aberrated beam entering the aperture allows objects up to 2 arcsec from the center of the aperture to contribute to the recorded spectrum.